cnabio/cnab-spec/101-bundle-json.md

 ## Credentials

-A `bundle.json` MAY optionally contain a section that describes which credentials the bundle expects to have access to in the invocation image.
+A `bundle.json` MAY contain a section that describes which credentials the bundle expects to have access to in the invocation image.
 This information is provided so that users can be informed about the credentials that MUST be provided.

 ```json
 "credentials": {